sharma-subendra-kr/RTreeJS/README.md

 Written by Subendra Kumar Sharma.

 ### This is free software (Free as in freedom not the price).
 If you like to use this library on a non free software, you can get a proprietary license.
-To get a proprietary license contact _reach.subendra.kr@gmx.com_.
+To get a proprietary license contact me.

 ## The is a beta release.
 This version is unstable.